Joseph-Godwin-UWF/httpServer/README.md

 # httpServer
-simple http web server for SN2 project1
+simple http web server

 NOTE: Run program on a Linux system.
 This project will compile on the SSH server.
-HOWEVER YOU WILL NOT BE ABLE TO CONNECT VIA A BROWSER if using the SSH server at UWF!

 COMPILATION:
 To compile, ensure all files are in the same directory and type